Be Shark Smart

 - Only use beaches where shark spotters and life guards are on duty.
 Take time to speak to The Shark Spotters and life guards.

-- If you are in Fish Hoek swim at the exclusion net.
+- If you are in Fish Hoek swim between the exclusion net and the beach.

 - Do not swim if birds,seals or dolphins are feeding.